nbransby/dialogue-builder/README.md

 [coverage-image]:https://codecov.io/gh/nbransby/dialogue-builder/branch/master/graph/badge.svg
 [coverage-url]:https://codecov.io/gh/nbransby/dialogue-builder

 The goal of this library is to enable you to write a static bot dialogue in JavaScript or TypeScript.
 It utilises template literals to enable you to write dialogue in a highly readable way making it easier to review the dialogue at a glance, it currently has been designed to work with Facebook Messenger bots only.
+See [dialogue-builder-example](https://github.com/nbransby/dialogue-builder-example) for a working example.

 ```javascript
 exports.default = dialogue('Onboarding ', (name) => [